a-sh-dev/hyd_ruby_terminal_app/README.md

   - Just OK
   - Happy

-The main Entertainment info and options are displayed:
+The two main Entertainment info and options are displayed:

 - ***How about a laugh?***
   - When chosen, a male speech/speak function can be enabled to read out the joke
-  - A dad joke is displayed, and if it is a dad joke question, the answer is revealed after a few seconds
+  - A (randomised) dad joke is displayed, and if it is a dad joke question, the answer is revealed after a few seconds delay
   - Every joke will prompt a response:
     - 🙁  😐  😆
   - Subsequenty, three options are available: